 Available on the ULTRAVOX album ‘Vienna’ via EMI Music

-German music formed a large part of Rusty Egan’s DJ sets at The Blitz Club between 1978-1981 and even Irish rocker Phil Lynott frequented it.
-‘Yellow Pearl’ was a LA DÜSSELDORF inspired co-composition with Ure that also featured Billy Currie, while Rusty Egan later played drums on the single remix.
-A VISAGE track in all but name, ‘Yellow Pearl’ was so draped in the involvement of Ure, Egan and Currie that it was almost forgotten that the figurehead of the song was the frontman of THIN LIZZY!
+German music formed a large part of Rusty Egan’s DJ sets at The Blitz Club and even Irish rocker Phil Lynott frequented it.
+‘Yellow Pearl’ was a LA DÜSSELDORF inspired co-composition with Ure, while Rusty Egan later played drums on the remix which became the ‘Top Of The Pops’ theme in 1981.
+A VISAGE track in all but name, ‘Yellow Pearl’ was so draped in the involvement of Ure and Egan that it was almost forgotten that the figurehead of the song was the frontman of THIN LIZZY!

 Nottingham combo FATAL CHARM supported ULTRAVOX and OMD in 1980.
 Their excellent first single ‘Paris’ was produced by Ure and their sound could be seen reflecting the synth flavoured new wave template of the period.
 Singer Sarah Simmonds’ feisty passion gave a freshly charged sexual ambiguity to the long distance love story written in the days before the Channel Tunnel.
-Instrumentalist Paul Arnall said to The Electricity Club: “We were able to use Midge’s Yamaha synth which gave it his sound”.
+Instrumentalist Paul Arnall said: “We were able to use Midge’s Yamaha synth which gave it his sound”.

 Available on the FATAL CHARM album ‘Plastic’ via Fatal Charm